btror/sudokuGui/README.md

 1. Download java runtime environment (jre) version 8 <a href="https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html">here</a> if you don't have it already.
 2. Download and double-click on the executable InteractiveSudokuGame.jar file.

-# Author
-<a href="https://github.com/btror">Brandon</a>

 # About This Project
 Currently, I am a 2nd year undergrad at UNCC studying computer science and concentrating in software engineering.
 As of now (1/21/20), this is my biggest project.
+I put many hours in learning how to use swing and this is what I came up with.
+It is not the cleanest or most organized project, but it's a start.

+# Author
+<a href="https://github.com/btror">Brandon</a>